Instant Pot Carnitas

 - Add the beer and orange juice to the pot and scrape up all the browned bits from the bottom.
 Add the onion, chipotle peppers, garlic and bay leaves to the pot and place the pork pieces on top.

 - Place lid on the InstantPot, lock into place and set the Instant Pot to Pressure Cook on High for 90 minutes (make sure steam vent is closed).

 - When done, allow the steam to release naturally.
 Once the pressure has all released, remove the pork pieces from the pot, leaving the cooking liquid in the pot.
 Turn the Instant Pot back to Sauté and allow the cooking liquid to simmer.

 - Turn your oven broiler to HIGH.
 Shred the meat using forks, a knife or shredding claws.
 Place on a sheet pan with foil or parchment.
 Pour some of the leftover liquid on the shredded pork to keep it moist and broil until crispy and brown on top.

 - This makes a lot of shredded pork so I always freeze half for later (we have 2 adults and 1 toddler).
 It freezes really well (EXTRA TIP: Add a little bit of the leftover cooking liquid to bag/container for freezing to have when it thaws out).

 - Always read the instruction manual that came with your Instant Pot or electric pressure cooker and follow all safety guidelines.

 →Tacos: soft, crunchy, fried, you decide!

-Enjoy your carnitas and let me know how you served them.
-Tag me on Instagram @emilyfabulous_blog.
+Enjoy your Instant Pot Carnitas and let me know how you served them.
+Tag me on Instagram @emilyfabulous_blog or Facebook.
 If you love this recipe, sign up for my email list and I will send you even more delicious and fun recipes!